justinjest/EVEST/readme.md

 **Introducing EVEST: EVE Station Trader!**

 EVEST monitors the market to let you know when an item in your chosen location is trading at a certain percentage below its usual price.
-When you feel like it you can generate a buy and sell list, log in, take a peek at the item, and maybe set up an order for it.
+When you're ready to make sweet ISK, you can generate a list of things currently trading lower than average.
+Log in, snap up the deals, and spin your pretty spaceships.

 Meanwhile, EVEST is toiling away in the background, like your very own nullsec miner, trapped in a mixture of Stockholm syndrome and not knowing any better.
-When you come back to check if your items is selling at a higher-than-average price, you get another sell list: Time to sell!
+When you're ready to cash out, run EVEST again, and it will let you know what's trading higher than usual--time to sell!

 It's medium-term swing trading, the lazy way.